GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 {% Aside %}
 The Web OTP API was originally called the SMS Receiver API.
 You may still see it named that way in some places.
-If used that API, you should still read this article.
+If you used that API, you should still read this article.
 [There are significant differences](#differences) between the current and earlier versions of the API.
 {% endAside %}